RAAF Woomera Range Complex: United States

 During the early 1960s, the Woomera Range participated in the Mercury and Gemini space programs.
 Specialised tracking and communications stations were established at Red Lake approximately 50 km north of Woomera and at Mirikata about 200 km west of Woomera.
 These stations were important during the first Moon landing mission.
 One significant facility installed by the US was the highly specialised "Deep Space Station 41" (DSS-41).
 This facility was constructed at the edge of Island Lagoon about 25 km south of Woomera and was directly supported from the Woomera Defence Village.
 DSS-41 played a role in the 'race for space' from the mid-1950s to the mid-1970s, when the main tracking systems were dismantled and returned to the US.
 While none of the DSS-41 facility exists, the roadworks and building sites for this facility are still visible.
 In June 2022 Google Earth shows that a new facility has been constructed on the old DSS-41 site.

-After the cancellation of the Joint Project, the complex was operated by Defence Research Centre Salisbury (former Weapons Research establishment, now Defence Science and Technology Organisation) in support of Australian Defence projects as they arose and also in support of German and NASA Sounding Rocket launches to observe the Supernova 1987A and other astronomical experiments.
+After the cancellation of the Joint Project, the complex was operated by Defence Research Centre Salisbury (former Weapons Research establishment, now Defence Science and Technology Group) in support of Australian Defence projects as they arose and also in support of German and NASA Sounding Rocket launches to observe the Supernova 1987A and other astronomical experiments.
 Woomera then focused on supporting the nearby joint Australia-United States Joint Defence Space Communications Station, Nurrungar.
 The surveillance facility closed in 1999.